bids-apps/freesurfer/README.md

           --template_name TEMPLATE_NAME
                                 Name for the custom group level template generated for this dataset
-          --license_key LICENSE_KEY
+          --license_file LICENSE_FILE
-                                FreeSurfer license key - letters and numbers after "*" in the email you received after registration.
-To register (for free) visit
+                                Path to FreeSurfer license key file.
+To obtain it you need to register (for free) visit
                                 https://surfer.nmr.mgh.harvard.edu/registration.html
           --acquisition_label ACQUISITION_LABEL
                                 If the dataset contains multiple T1 weighted images